simp/pupmod-simp-simp_rsyslog/README.md

 ```

 If you need something more complex than this, you will need to configure your
-own rsyslog rules using the `::rsyslog::rule` defined type.
+own rsyslog rules using the `rsyslog::rule` defined type.

 If you simply want to log **EVERYTHING** to your remote servers, set
 `simp_rsyslog::collect_everything` to `true`.